illiakovalenkoo/CalculatorJavaFX/doc/README.md

 ### `images/` Folder

-A test image has been added to the `images/` folder for UI verification.
+A test images have been added to the `images/` folder for UI verification.

 ## 5. License

-This project is distributed under the **MIT License**.
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software with no restrictions.
+The software is provided "as is", without warranty of any kind.
+Learn from it, modify it, and use it as needed.